danieleperuzzi/assertions/README.md

 you can also build the library using your machine gradle installation but please be sure gradle version is at least 8.

 ## Launch tests

-To launch the builtin test suite for assertion library just run gradle test task:
+To launch the builtin test suite for assertions library just run gradle test task:

 on Linux
 ```